steffenwoell/steffenwoell.github.io/contact.md

 <h2>External Links</h2>
 <div class="box-note cboxa">
-<i class="fas fa-network-wired icon-inline" role="presentation"></i>Links to external websites (indicated by the<i class="fas fa-external-link-alt" role="presentation"></i> symbol) are provided as a convenience and for informational purposes only.
+<i class="fas fa-network-wired icon-inline" role="presentation"></i>Links to external websites (indicated by the<i class="fas fa-external-link-alt" role="presentation"></i> symbol) are provided for convenience and do not imply endorsement.
 External links do neither constitute an endorsement nor approval of any products, services or opinions of the corporation, organization or individual responsible for the linked website.
 The author of this website does not assume any responsibility for the accuracy, legality, or content of external sites or subsequent links on these sites.
 To request the removal of an offending link, please get in touch via email.
 </div>

 <h2>Mailing Address</h2>